laminlabs/lamin-blog/docs/1000genomes.md

 Today a new generation of readers can even efficiently query raw `.vcf` files directly,[^biodatageeks] albeit without the advantages of cloud nativeness and a much broader big data ecosystem.

-Let us now review the code for different operations.
+Let us now review how write operations and time travel work in practice.

 ### Append rows